-Cases of thrombotic microangiopathy, including thrombotic thrombocytopenic purpura/hemolytic uremic syndrome (TTP/HUS), including fatal outcome have occurred in patients receiving KYPROLIS.
+Cases of TTP/HUS including fatal outcome have occurred in patients receiving Kyprolis.
 Monitor for signs and symptoms of TTP/HUS.
-Discontinue KYPROLIS if diagnosis is suspected.
-If the diagnosis of TTP/HUS is excluded, KYPROLIS may be restarted.
-The safety of reinitiating KYPROLIS therapy in patients previously experiencing TTP/HUS is not known.
+Discontinue Kyprolis if diagnosis is suspected.
+If the diagnosis of TTP/HUS is excluded, Kyprolis may be restarted.
+The safety of reinitiating Kyprolis therapy in patients previously experiencing TTP/HUS is not known.